scaleway/serverless-examples/functions/postgre-sql-node/README.md

-# Manage a PostgreSQL database using functions
+# Interact with a PostgreSQL database using functions

 ## Requirements